jtkovacs/PoolPartyAttributes/README.md

 ## Usage

-1. Download ppatts.py
-2. Export your PoolParty ontology to RDF-JSON format (.rf)
+1. Export your PoolParty ontology to RDF-JSON format (.rf)
-3. Make sure your .rf file is in the same folder as ppatts.py
+2. Download ppatts.py to the same folder
-4. Open your terminal in the same folder
+3. Open your terminal in the same folder, and enter the command:
-5. Enter the command:

 ```Bash
 $ python3 ppatt.py your_filename.rf
 ```

-6. If you run into problems, make sure that you have **Python 3** with its **json** and **sys** libraries installed
+If you run into problems, make sure that you have **Python 3** with its **json** and **sys** libraries installed